How Old is 11 months in Dog Years?

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-The old calculation
+The old way

-The American Veterinary Medical Association has the following things to add to it:
+The American Veterinary Medical Association has the following to be said about it:

-- The first year of a medium-sized dog’s life equals around 15 human years.
+• The first year of a medium-sized dog’s life equals around 15 human years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.